google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 Shadow DOM composes different DOM trees together using the `<slot>` element. **Slots are placeholders inside your component that users _can_ fill with their own markup**.
 By defining one or more slots, you invite outside markup to render in your component's shadow DOM.
 Essentially, you're saying _"Render the user's markup over here"_.

-> Slots are a way of creating a "declarative API" for a web component.
+Note: Slots are a way of creating a "declarative API" for a web component.
 They mix-in the user's DOM to help render the overall component, thus, **composing different DOM trees together**.
-{: .wf-talkinghead }

 Elements are allowed to "cross" the shadow DOM boundary when a `<slot>` invites them in.
 These elements are called **distributed nodes**.
 Conceptually, distributed nodes can seem a bit bizarre.
 Slots don't physically move DOM; they render it at another location inside the shadow DOM.